When rating books that I’ve read, this is the rating system that I use:

 ★★★ — This book was good, but it was also fairly average.
 There weren’t enough elements within this story that really stood out to me enough and the story wasn’t as memorable as I hoped it would be.

 ★ — There were little to no aspects of this book that I liked at all.
-This book was frustrating and it contained a lack of character development, plot development, or/and other issues that made this book very, very unenjoyable and hard to read.
+This book was frustrating and it contained a lack of character development, plot development, or/and other issues that made this book very, very unenjoyable and hard to finish reading altogether.
+I definitely wouldn’t recommend it.

 Note: I sometimes use half-star ratings if a book is right on the cusp of a higher star rating!